I’ll be honest, apart from travelling, much of what I’m doing now isn’t very different from my everyday life in general.

 Travel writings, guidebooks and history come at me!
 I figured why not take my travel knowledge further and learn even more in depth facts and customs about my favourite countries.

 The amount of travel related books I’ve bought over the years and never read are calling my name now more than ever.
 I’ve even cranked out the kindle, so I’m taking advantage of this.

 For those of you who follow me on social media, you’ll already be aware of how much I’ve been enjoying learning Spanish.
 So I thought it would be a good idea to stock up on a couple of audio books and activity printout sheets in advance from the library.

-Spanish classes are now postponed at my local college, so I’ve been making the most of coming up with alterrnative options.
-Im already using Duolingo but I’m thinking of trying Memrise too.
+Spanish classes are now postponed at my local college, so I’ve been making the most of coming up with alternative options such as Duolingo and Memrise.

 Experiment with food

 Instead of rushing out to hoard as much food as possible, I took to my cupboards and put together a meal plan by utilising what I already had.
 In there I found rice, pasta, stock cubes, flour, eggs, potatoes, herbs/spices and tinned goods.
 Even though I’m not the greatest cook, I do enjoy experimenting with food.

 I plan to get creative by mixing up with some favourite Spanish and Italian dishes, so I’ve opted for a lot of homemade vegetarian paella, pasta bakes, quesadillas and stews.
 These food items are generally what I have in the house already, so when it came to shopping, I only grabbed what was on the list.
 (Which to be honest, wasn’t a lot)

 World Cinema for Wanderlusters